Teeth Whitening and Bleaching

 - Tooth Sensitivity & Whitening, Bleaching & Sensitive Teeth

 Returning yellowish or grayish teeth to a shining, glistening white is a frequent goal of people seeking cosmetic dentistry.
-Tooth whitening has been done for decades, but as with all other things, science has continued to advance, and today’s procedures are safer and more effective than ever before.
+Professional teeth whitening has been done for decades, but as with all other things, science has continued to advance, and today’s procedures are safer and more effective than ever before.
 Dr. Gibbs offers a combination of long-term experience with leading edge knowledge gained from continuing education in the latest dental techniques and discoveries.

-When you are thinking about getting a whiter, fresher-looking smile, several choices are open to you, including home treatments, over-the-counter whitening kits, and in-office whitening.
+When you are thinking about getting a whiter, fresher-looking smile, several choices are open to you, including home treatments, over-the-counter whitening kits, and in-office professional teeth whitening.
 Of the three, in-office techniques are the safest and most likely to succeed, since they are carried out in a controlled environment by trained, skilled, knowledgeable personnel.

 Read on to discover more about tooth whitening and bleaching in the modern age.